Amazon Echo Introduction

 Alexa responds to your requests in a smooth soft-spoken female voice that is not at all robotic.
 She has far-field voice recognition so she can hear you from across the room.
-An optional remote control can be purchased for $29.99.
+An optional remote control can be purchased.
 Although the remote is not a necessary add-on, it can be used to control the Echo from another room.
 I use it for fun.
 Since Alexa knows how to play Simon Says, when I have kids visiting I can take the remote into another room and have Alexa surprise the kids by calling out their names.

 Amazon Echo for Music

 Playing music is where the Amazon Echo shines.
 It delivers surround sound with a 2.5 inch woofer with reflex port and a 2.0 inch tweeter.
 The sound quality is quite good with clear separation of base and treble.
 The Echo won’t replace a high end audio system, but is perfect for everyday listening in the home or office.
 It’s best placed in the middle of the room to make the most of its surround capabilities.